opal/opal/README.md

 #### Automated runs

-A `Guardfile` with decent mappings between specs and lib/corelib/stdlib files.
+A `Guardfile` with decent mappings between specs and lib/corelib/stdlib files is in place.
 Run `bundle exec guard -i` to have it started.